AdobeDocs/experience-platform.en/help/segmentation/pql/overview.md

 ## Next steps

-Now that you've learned how to use Profile Query Language, you can use PQL when creating and modifying segments.
+Now that you've learned how to use [!DNL Profile Query Language], you can use PQL when creating and modifying segments.
 For more information on segmentation, please read the [segmentation overview](../home.md).